-- Always focus on positive behaviour.
-Recognise the positive e.g. 'I like the way...' - Encourage good manners-saying please and thank you, responding appropriately to greetings. and being considerate of others - Ensure children move around the school quietly and calmly and keep right on the stairs. - Only progress up/down two flights at a time.
+Always focus on positive behaviour.
+Recognise the positive e.g. 'I like the way...'

+- Encourage good manners-saying please and thank you, responding appropriately to greetings, and being considerate of others - Ensure children move around the school quietly and calmly, one step at a time, and keep right on the stairs, adhering to the one way system. - Only progress up/down two flights at a time.
 Wait for every child in the class before proceeding. - Children are not to be left unsupervised in any part of the building.
 If a child is being sent on an errand or using the facilities, they should go in pairs.